 Generally speaking, spring break for families in the US and Canada means a ten-day school break in March or April.
 (College spring break is a different type of vacation altogether.)
 The Golden State Golden State has plenty of destinations to offer, though keep in mind that Northern California can have significantly cooler temperatures than in sunny SoCal.

 Families can enjoy a spring camping outing, go to a theme park or luxuriate at a top resort with a kids' club.
 These ideas will help you plan for a fantastic spring break this year.

 El Capitan Canyon

-For families who like camping but don't love roughing it, glamping at El Capitan Canyon is the best of both worlds, delivering the sounds of nature, the smell of campfires and plenty of free-form fun by the beach—but in a hassle-free setting with comfy beds, running water, and easy access to meals.
+For families who like camping but don't love roughing it, glamping at El Capitan Canyon in Santa Barbara offers the best of both worlds, delivering the sounds of nature, the smell of campfires and plenty of free-form fun by the beach—but in a hassle-free setting with comfy beds, running water, and easy access to meals.

 02 of 11

 A great idea for spring break with younger schoolkids: LEGOLAND California—south of Anaheim/Disneyland, and north of San Diego-- has 128 acres, and much of what's in it is made of LEGO blocks.

 Designed for ages two to twelve, LEGOLAND has a coaster, "dark ride", and other rides, mini-lands such as Ancient Egypt (all made out of Lego, of course), and many more attractions.

 LEGOLAND recently added a four-star hotel with LEGO-themed rooms and early access to LEGOLAND.